speedment/speedment-doc/pages/stream_fundamentals.md

 ## Intermediate Operations
-An *intermediate operations* is an operation that allows further operations to be added to a `Stream`.
-For example, `filter` is an *intermediate operation* because we can add additional operations to a `Stream` pipeline after `filter` has been applied to the `Stream`.
+An *Intermediate Operation* is an operation that allows further operations to be added to a `Stream`.
+For example, `filter` is an *Intermediate Operation* because we can add additional operations to a `Stream` pipeline after `filter` has been applied to the `Stream`.

 ### Common Operations
-The following *intermediate operations* can be accepted by a `Stream`:
+The following *Intermediate Operations* can be accepted by a `Stream`:

 | Operation         | Parameter          | Returns a `Stream` that:
 | :------------     | :----------------- | :----------------------------------------------------- |